Health: Conservatorship Program (5700P)

 Percent of Cases with an Initial Inventory of Assets Filed with the Court within 90 Days of Appointment

-The PG program did not meet the target for this performance measure in fiscal year 2017-18.
+We did not meet this performance measure for the first six months for this fiscal year.
 High caseloads particularly in LPS conservatorship has negatively impacted our ability to timely file initial inventory assets within 90 days of appointment.
-We will evaluate staffing and caseload for next fiscal year and will continue to work on improving our performance.
+We have begun monthly monitoring meetings for improvement.

 Annual County Cost per Conserved Client